Empowering mothers worldwide through connection, support, and shared experiences

 Is gagging a sign of reflux?

-What to do if baby gags during sleep?
+What should I do if my baby gags during sleep?